safiahlberg/hexagonal/README.md

 Enable Annotation Processing in IntelliJ

-Check Settings -> Build, Execution, Deployment -> Maven -> Importin -> JDK for importer So that not a JRE is used.
+Check Settings -> Build, Execution, Deployment -> Maven -> Importing -> JDK for importer So that not a JRE is used.